 Decide whether or not you want to repair the relationship.
 Don’t make any quick decisions, and don’t let your partner pressure you.
 Kick them out if necessary.
 This is time for a legal separation if you’re married, or at least insisting that they sleep on the couch.
 Yes, if you have kids they will know that something’s wrong, but you’re kidding yourself if you think they don’t know that already.
 Be honest with them in saying that your partner did something wrong and that you and your partner are taking some time away from each other to think things out.
 They don’t need any more detail than that.
 (Don’t bad-mouth each other to the kids.
 That hurts the children and it won’t help either of you.)

 What do I mean by deciding whether or not you want to repair the relationship?
 Well, how healthy was it in the first place?
 Are the two of you truly good together?
 Is this person healthy for you?
-How do you feel when you’re with him?
+How do you feel when you’re with them?
 Are the two of you together out of habit?
 What kind of person are they?
 What kind of partner are they?
 What kind of parent are they?
 If you met them all over again, would you go out with them?
 Get involved with them?

 If You’re Staying In the Relationship